Vision model based on the Diffusion Transformer architecture

 train_input.data_dir

-parameter corresponds to the image_size of the dataset. - The
+parameter corresponds to the image_size of the dataset.model.vae.latent_size

 [32, 32]